Dobiasd/img2xls/README.md

 # img2xls
-Convert images to colored cells in an Excel table.
+Convert images to colored cells in an Excel spreadsheet.

 ![screenshot](screenshot.png "screenshot")